michaeljcalkins/historical-win-by-distance-probability/README.md

 1. SPX has tax advantage and is cash settled allowing us to only open our trades while allowing them to close without triggering day trades.
 1. We are not trying to time the market, this experiment assumes you are trading every day available.
 1. If we had option chain data I'd be able to provide highly accurate test results, but I wanted this to be free.
+1. I am assuming you will do the exact same trade for 10 years straight.
+This does not account for a trader moving around all the time.
+1. Losses are not actual risk management.
+They are just a percentage off of the max loss.

 ## Hypothesis